 The battery connector is a standard 2.5mm pitch XH connector.
-It allows a range of single-cell Li-Po and Li-lon batteries to be used.
+It allows a range of single-cell Li-Po and Li-Ion batteries to be used.
 The PSU of mikromedia 4 offers the battery charging functionality, from both the USB connector and the 12VDC/external power supply.
 The battery charging circuitry of the PSU manages the battery charging process, allowing the optimal charging conditions and longer battery life.
 The charging process is indicated by BATT LED indicator, located on the front of mikromedia 4.

 The PSU module also includes the battery charger circuit.
 Depending on the operational status of the mikromedia 4 development board, the charging current can be either set to 100mA or 500mA.
 When the development board is powered OFF, the charger IC will allocate all available power for the battery charging purpose.
 This results in faster charging, with the charging current set to approximately 500mA.
-While powered ON, the available charging current will be set to approximately 100 mA, reducing the overall Maximum power ratings along with the allowed input voltage range when the battery power supply is used, are given in the table below:
+While powered ON, the available charging current will be set to approximately 100 mA, reducing the overall power consumption to a reasonable level.